NayoLyon/files-indexer/README.md

 - do not consider files times (modified, created...) different if the difference is a matter of seconds ??
 - alternative to NeDB: https://github.com/nylas/electron-RxDB
 - remove all static methods from api/database.
-- Remove path and folder from db (for space, useless)
 - Remove import CONST_SCAN_TYPE_DUPLICATE from ResultTabReferencesView...
 The object scanType should not be checked...
 Add a method to the FileProps class ?
 - Move FileProps class to Scanner ?
 They are deeply linked...
 But not that much, they are mostly the return of doScan, which is used everywhere...
 Create a FilePropsScan class that inherits from FileProps ??
 - Fix Blinking of render after attribute is modified.
 The old screen is first rendered, then updated with updated elements...